silverstripe/silverstripe-omnipay/docs/en/Configuration.md

 To configure the individual gateway parameters, use `SilverStripe\Omnipay\GatewayInfo` and add a key for every Gateway you want to configure.

+**It is recommended to store any payment credentials in environment variables to reduce the risk of these accidentally being committed to version control.**

 Each Gateway can have the following settings:

 | Setting                  | Type             | Description